-- 8. Advocate the General Assembly for enabling legislation that allows for a city-wide demolition review policy to ensure historically significant and designated resources are considered before demolition can proceed. - a.
+- 10. Develop a city-wide demolition review policy to ensure historically significant and designated resources are considered before demolition can proceed - a.
 Utilize existing permitting process so that reviews are conducted simultaneously and are streamlined to avoid unnecessary delays for property owners - b.
 Encourage retention of historically significant resources through financial incentive programs - c.
-Provide mitigation options to property owners when demolition of historically significant resources cannot be avoided such as intensive level survey and documentation, historic structures reports, and/or archaeology.

-- 9. Establish viewshed protections to preserve and enhance views of historic landscapes and natural features, such as the Libby Hill viewshed looking down river. - 10.
-Develop a Cultural Resources Hazard Mitigation Plan focused on protecting historic assets from natural and manmade disaster events. - 11.
-Identify partnership and funding sources for the protection, preservation, and if needed, acquisition of abandoned and neglected cemeteries, especially Black cemeteries. - 12.
-Evaluate the tax assessment practices in Strategic Growth Areas to ensure that they align with existing building stock, rather than land development potential based on zoning allowances. - Provide ongoing training for elected and appointed officials, as well as staff, who have decision-making authority over treatments to historic properties. - 14.
-Return City preservation or authentiCITY Studio staffing to pre-Covid levels.
+Provide mitigation options to property owners when demolition of historically significant resources cannot be avoided such as intensive level survey and documentation, historic structures reports, and/or archaeology - 11.
+Examine the climate vulnerability of historic resources and develop a Cultural Resource Hazard Mitigation Plan focused on protecting historic assets from natural and man-made disaster events - 12.
+Identify partnership and funding sources for the protection, preservation, and if needed, acquisition of abandoned and neglected cemeteries, especially Black cemeteries - 13.
+Return City preservation or authentiCITY Studio staffing to levels appropriate for the current and future workload, and increase as needed to achieve the goals of the CHSP